Tout Hill, Wincanton, Somerset, BA9 9DH

 How does ELSA work?

 Children are referred for ELSA support by their class teacher.
-Regular review meetings with the Head Teacher, Mrs Danuta Girton take place to discuss the referral forms and to identify which children require a weekly programme for the next 6-8 weeks.
+Regular review meetings with the Head Teachers, Mrs Danuta Girton, Mrs Sheila Loftus and the Sendco, Mrs Sally Elvish take place to discuss the referral forms and to identify which children require a weekly programme for the next 6-8 weeks.
 With the programme aims in mind we then plan support sessions to facilitate the pupil in developing new skills and coping strategies that allow them to manage social and emotional demands more effectively.

 Supporting - not fixing